fspacheco/playground-UlMWyvCJ/lessons/lesson1.md

 char *char_ptr = "Look Here";
 ```

 This initializes `char_ptr` to point to the first character of the **read-only** string `"Look Here"`.
 Yes, a C string initialized through a character pointer cannot be modified.
 When a C string is initialized this way, trying to modify any character pointed to by `char_ptr` is **undefined behaviour**.
 An undefined behaviour means that when a compiler encounters anything that triggers undefined behaviour, it is allowed to do anything it seems appropriate.
-For maximum compatibility of your program, make sure to avoid any undefined behaviour.
+For maximum portability of your program, make sure to avoid any undefined behaviour.

 For example, the following C code crashes when compiled in Visual C++ 2017 when the commented out line is un-commented and the code is executed: